GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ```

 If you want the source Shared Drive with ID 0AC_1AB to be contained in a top level folder of the target Shared Drive with ID 0AE_9ZX, omit the `mergewithparent` argument.
+The folder on the target Shared Drive will have the same name as the name of the source Shared Drive; use the `newfilename <DriveFileName>` to use a different name.
 ```
 gam user user@domain.com move drivefile teamdriveid 0AC_1AB teamdriveparentid 0AE_9ZX
+gam user user@domain.com move drivefile teamdriveid 0AC_1AB teamdriveparentid 0AE_9ZX newfilename "Copy of source Shared Drive"
 ```

 ### Inter-workspace moves